 Allowing an Unlisted, Uninsured Driver to Use Your Vehicle is Risky

 Loaning your car to someone not listed on your insurance policy is risky because if they get in an accident, the costs could fall on you.
+There are potential consequences to allowing an unlisted or uninsured driver to use your vehicle, including the risk of being financially responsible for damages.
+If an accident is caused by an unlisted or uninsured driver, your insurance may not cover the damages.
+Additionally, your insurance may not cover damages if the driver was under the influence of alcohol or drugs at the time of the car accident.
 Their insurance likely won’t cover damages to your vehicle, and your insurance won’t cover an unlisted driver.
 You could be left paying for repairs or even replacement of your car out of pocket.

 - The safest option is to only allow listed, insured drivers to operate your vehicle.
 If you do loan your car to someone else, check that they have their own valid auto insurance first.
 You may also want to consider temporarily adding them as a driver to your own policy.